 On November 4, 2010, the Receiver mailed 7,387 Proof of Claim forms to all known claimants.
 The claim filing deadline was May 2, 2011.

-On May 31, 2011, the Receiver completed the process of returning unearned premiums and closed the bank account.
-The Receiver returned unearned premiums to more than 33,000 policyholders.
+On May 31, 2011, the Department completed the process of returning unearned premiums and closed the bank account.
+The Department returned unearned premiums to more than 33,000 policyholders.
 A total of 1,619 checks totaling $726,961.33 were not negotiated and the funds have been transmitted to Unclaimed Property.

-On January 17, 2014, the Receiver mailed an additional 57,148 Notices of Determination letters.
+On January 17, 2014, the Department mailed an additional 57,148 Notices of Determination letters.
 These are the evaluations of Classes 3, 5, and 6 in the NCIC receivership estate.
 Classes for which funds were available were evaluated and the adjudicated amount owed shown in the Amount Recommended Claimant field along with the Classification of the claimant.
-The Objection Filing Deadline is March 7, 2014.
+The Objection Filing Deadline was March 7, 2014.